The Gut Microbiome

 Frequently Asked Questions

 To increase your gut microbiome, consume a diet rich in fiber, probiotics, and prebiotics.
 Foods like yogurt, kefir, sauerkraut, and kimchi introduce healthy bacteria, while whole grains, fruits, and vegetables feed them.
 Avoid processed foods, sugar, and artificial sweeteners, as they harm beneficial bacteria.
 Stay hydrated, exercise regularly, and manage stress, which can impact gut health.
 Limit antibiotic use unless necessary, as they disrupt microbiota balance.
-These lifestyle adjustments foster a diverse and thriving gut microbiome.

 The gut microbiome has three primary functions: